Please use our A-Z INDEX to navigate this site

 OPEN WATER - SeaVax is seen here during open water floatation trials.
 Please note that this is a small (proof of concept) version of any ocean or river floating dustcart that we hope will be tested on the south coast of England as the project progresses.
 SeaVax is a selective filtration machine that can be configured to target solid plastics and particles.
 The machine could also be used in oil spill emergencies, or as a selective fishing vessel.
 The platform could thus be useful in many ways in the future.
 Eventual classification will depend on the function and performance of the vessel.

-The description and classification of SeaVax & AmphiMax research workhorses, and the Elizabeth Swann autonomous boat is one of the overall project development targets where no such vessel format currently exists, for which perhaps, funding may be provided by the United Nations, G20 or other long-term beneficiaries.
+The description and classification of SeaVax & AmphiMax research workhorses, and the Elizabeth Swann autonomous energy harvesting boat is one of the overall project development targets where no such vessel formats currently exist, for which perhaps, funding may be provided by the United Nations, G20 or other long-term beneficiaries.

 Regardless of the considerable additional administrative burdens, at the appropriate juncture COF will seek to generate additional funding to carry out such tasks, or to put in place an alternative that achieves the same.